breatheco-de/content/src/content/how-to/what-is-the-difference-between-java-and-javascript.md

 }
 ```

-### Similarities between JavaScript and Java

-- Object-Oriented Programming (OOP).
-Both languages work in terms of objects and relationships between them.
-Taking this in consideration, we are able to use Inheritance, encapsulation and polymorphism on both.
-- Front-end development.
-Although, when you think on the web you think directly on JavaScript, Java is capable of creating Front-end apps using Java Applet.
-- Back-end development.
-On the back-end happens the opposite, you would think more of Apache, JBoss or WebSphere that are Java based but ever since Node.js came out, has become more and more used for developers to power their server-side apps with JavaScript.

-### Core differences between JavaScript and Java
+## Core differences between JavaScript and Java

 #### JavaScript

-- Javascript is an interpreted language, this means it needs an interpreter (web browser) to execute each line of code.
+- Javascript is an interpreted language, this means it needs an interpreter ([web browser](https://en.wikipedia.org/wiki/Web_browser)) to execute each line of code.
 The languages that belongs to this Family tend to be more flexible, smaller and platform independent (you can run it on any Operating System) that has a web browser.

 - Object-based scripting language
 - File extension `js`